Close

 Considerations in foster parenting and adoption for military families

-Frequent moves and deployments are among the factors military families should plan for in considering adoption or foster care.
+Frequent moves and deployments are two factors military families should plan for in considering adoption or foster care.

-Adoption information and resources are available on Childwelfare.gov.
+Adoption information and resources are available through the Child Welfare Information Gateway.
 The site also has a topic area for foster care, including contact information for state foster care program managers.

 Defense Department support for foster parents and military adoptions

-The DOD provides access to the following to make the process go more smoothly.
+The DOD and Military OneSource offer a number of adoption and foster care resources to help make the process go more smoothly.

-If a military family in your life is considering adoption or foster care, your knowledge of the process will allow you to cheer them on along their path and encourage them to tap into the resources that will smooth any bumps along the way.
+If a military family in your life is considering adoption or foster care, your knowledge of the process will allow you to cheer them on along their path and encourage them to tap into adoption and foster care resources that will help them clear hurdles along the way.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.